volbobvol/jenkins-preview/README.md

   * Create a Project `Executable` for a .exe file
   * Link the TBS in the project
   * Add a signing policy `test-signing` with the CI user as submitter
-  * Add a signing policy `rc-signing` with the CI user as submitter and approval process
+  * Add a signing policy `release-signing` with the CI user as submitter and approval process
 2. Start a jenkins server with Powershell and PowerShell Module available

 # Demo